Skip to content

 Use Code Health Trends to Identify Expensive Hotspots

-We at Empear make heavy use of CodeScene ourselves.
-We use the tool as part of our services.
+We use CodeScene ourselves internally as part of our services.
 Over the past years we have analyzed hundreds of different codebases, and there are some patterns that we have seen repeated over and over again.
 Thus, we implemented support in CodeScene for auto-detecting those patterns, and we call these features code biomarkers and code health.
 We chose that name because we wanted to avoid terms like “quality” or “maintenance effort” since they suggest an absolute truth, and there’s no such thing as an absolute truth in software design.
 Context matters.

 In medicine, a biomarker is a measure that might indicate a particular disease or physiological state of an organism.
 CodeScene’s biomarkers do the same for code to detect healthy and unhealthy code.
 Combined with our trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in: